Palaka1308/AI-Archaeological-Site-Mapping/README.md

 * To extract terrain and structural patterns from the images using AI techniques.
 * Evaluate model performance using metrics such as RMSE and R² score.
 * To improve the accuracy and efficiency of detecting hidden archaeological sites.
-* Build an interactive Streamlit interface for easy visualization.
+* Build an interactive Streamlit interface for easy visualization and user interaction.
+* To create a scalable system that can be extended for future improvements and advanced archaeological analysis.

+## Project Strength
+* This project integrates Computer Vision, Deep Learning, Explainable AI, and Geospatial Visualization for archaeological intelligence.
+* This project also demonstrates how Artificial Intelligence can assist in cultural heritage preservation by automating archaeological site detection and risk    analysis from satellite imagery.